Cosmological Correlators in Gauge Theory and Gravity from EAdS: Gravity

-4pt The rules to recast perturbative late-time correlators of $h_{\mu \nu}$ in terms of Witten diagrams in EAdS under the Wick rotations \eqref{wickzeta} then read as follows up to cubic order: \begin{itemize} \item {\bf Graviton propagator}:
+The rules to recast perturbative late-time correlators of $h_{\mu\nu}$ in terms of Witten diagrams in EAdS under the Wick rotations \eqref{wickzeta} then read as follows up to cubic order: \begin{itemize} \item {\bf Graviton propagators}: